jattinmanhas/Excel_to_Database/README.md

     * There should not be a duplicate value in the first column.

 * Printing of all the errors in the Excel sheet and also download option for a status file which tells us what is the error and on which row.
+* Download option to download all the data from the MySql database to the Excel file.